-The German armed forces realised they needed help to run the administration forces in order to aid the defence of Germany.
+The German armed forces realised they needed help to run the auxilary forces in order to aid the defence of Germany.

 As such they recruited aid from the German and Scandinavian women.